Holistic Resource Management (HRM) Grazing Schemes Are Degenerative

 The Forest scheduled the V-Bar allotment for a new NEPA analysis in 2003, which would have provided the public with documentation of the efficacy of the HRM grazing scheme.
 But that never happened.
 Instead, a decision memo was issued in September 2007 to reauthorize the HRM scheme.
 It didn’t mention the results of the extensive monitoring required by the 1985 EA, but just stated that, “In general species composition on the allotment is near potential and has exhibited good vigor and health.”
 (Section 339 of the 2005 Consolidated Appropriations Act allowed the Forest Service to reauthorize grazing on allotments without completing a NEPA analysis for federal fiscal years 2005-2007.)

 A new AMP for the V-Bar allotment was subsequently completed in July 2009.
 It also glossed over the issue of the HRM monitoring data.
 It did, however, reference the Forest’s forage utilization guidelines, which limited growing season grazing to no more than 35% of upland forage use, and dormant season use to no more than 50%.
 But it also included some scientifically unjustified exceptions to these guidelines to accommodate the HRM scheme.
-It said that dormant season grazing could be allowed to exceed 50% “but no detriment to plants will be allowed.”
+It said that dormant season grazing could be allowed to exceed 50%, “but no detriment to plants will be allowed,” which would be impossible with the area’s arid environment.
 And it was unclear if the 35% growing season use limit was for the entire year, as the guidelines intended.
-This is an issue because the allotment’s annual operating instructions (AOIs) show that the allotment’s pastures are often grazed multiple times a year.
+This is an issue because the allotment’s annual operating instructions (AOIs) show that the allotment’s pastures are frequently grazed multiple times a year.
+(HRM grazing schemes often try to avoid complying with scientifically proven conservative forage utilization limits by substituting the ill-defined terms of “grazing intensity” and “plant phenology” to manage livestock utilization.)

 Forest Service decision memos don’t require a NEPA analysis, so the public didn’t have an opportunity to review whatever monitoring data that might have been gathered, or to submit comments, or file an objection to the decision.